Skip to main content

 What should I order at Gasthof Goldgasse?

-The Michelin record specifically calls out three dishes: Backhendl (breaded fried chicken), Wiener schnitzel, Topfenschmarrn (shredded curd pancake).
-These are Austrian classics prepared against recipes traced back to a 1719 Salzburg cookbook, which is the kitchen's clearest point of difference.
-Start there rather than treating the menu as a broad survey.
+Start with the three dishes singled out by Michelin: Backhendl (breaded fried chicken), Wiener schnitzel, Topfenschmarrn (shredded curd pancake).
+They are Austrian classics prepared against recipes traced back to a 1719 Salzburg cookbook and show the kitchen's historical focus most clearly.

 What should I wear to Gasthof Goldgasse?